www-oto-dev/webdev-sdk/README.md

 .

-## A bit of ℹ️ INFORMATION 🔜 Transforms to a 🌐 WEBSITE
+## A bit of ℹ️ INFO 🔜 transforms to a 🌐 WEBSITE

 ### 👌 What you have as an INPUT